nadinekuo/www/about.md

  * _**Separation of physics software from computational science infrastructure** so that new technologies for large scale computing, processor accelerators, or parallel
 I/O can be easily integrated with science codes._
-* _The provision of **complete working production codes** to provide: prototypes, standard benchmarks and testcases; codes that are available for and usable by the general astrophysics community; tools for new researchers and groups to enter this field; training and education for a new generation of researchers._</li>
+* _The provision of **complete working production codes** to provide: prototypes, standard benchmarks and testcases; codes that are available for and usable by the general astrophysics community; tools for new researchers and groups to enter this field; training and education for a new generation of researchers._

 The Toolkit includes a set of mix-and-match components (or Thorns) that support the development of codes for relativistic astrophysics.
 A number of full examples provide prototype, production examples of complete astrophysical codes including black hole spacetimes and relativistic hydrodynamical spacetimes.